Torus Quotients as Global Quotients by Finite Groups: Answering Question affirmatively for torus quotients

-With the above preliminaries in place, we now turn to Theorem \ref{thm:main2}. \begin{theorem} Let $k$ be an infinite field and let $X=V/H$ be an algebraic space, where $V$ is a quasi-compact smooth algebraic space and $H$ is a diagonalizable group scheme over $k$ which acts properly on $V$ with tame finite stabilizers.
-Further assume that every coset of $n\cdot\pic(X)\subseteq\pic(X)$ contains a residually separable base-point free line bundle, where $n$ is the least common multiple of the exponents of the stabilizers of the $H$-action.\footnote{To see $n$ is finite, note that $\X:=[V/H]$ is Deligne-Mumford with finite diagonal.
-Therefore, there is an \'etale cover $\{X_i\to X\}_i$ such that $\X\times_X X_i=[U_i/G_i]$ for an algebraic space $U_i$ and finite group $G_i$.
+With the above preliminaries in place, we now turn to the main theorem of this section. \begin{theorem} Let $k$ be an infinite field and let $X=V/H$ be a separated algebraic space, where $V$ is a quasi-compact smooth algebraic space and $H$ is a diagonalizable group scheme over $k$ which acts properly on $V$ with tame finite stabilizers.
+Further assume that every coset of $n\cdot\pic(X)\subseteq\pic(X)$ contains a residually separable base-point free line bundle, where $n$ is the least common multiple of the exponents of the stabilizers of the $H$-action.\footnote{To see $n$ is finite, note that $\X:=[V/H]$ is separated Deligne-Mumford.
+Therefore, there is an \'etale cover $\{X_i\to X\}_i$ such that $\X\times_X X_i=[U_i/G_i]$ for an algebraic space $U_i$ and finite group $G_i$ \cite[Lemma 2.2.3]{Abramovich-Vistoli}.
 The exponents of the stabilizers of geometric points of $\X_i$ divide the exponents of $G_i$.
-Since $\X$ is quasi-compact, we can take the cover of $X$ to be finite.} Then $X=U/G$, where $U$ is a smooth algebraic space and $G$ is a finite diagonalizable group scheme over $k$ acting properly on $U$. \end{theorem} \begin{remark} If $X$ is quasi-projective, then every coset of $n\cdot\pic(X)\subseteq\pic(X)$ automatically contains a residually separable base-point free line bundle.
+Since $\X$ is quasi-compact, we can take the cover of $X$ to be finite.} Then $X=U/G$, where $U$ is a smooth algebraic space and $G$ is a \emph{finite} diagonalizable group scheme over $k$ acting properly on $U$. \end{theorem} \begin{remark} If $X$ is quasi-projective, then every coset of $n\cdot\pic(X)\subseteq\pic(X)$ automatically contains a residually separable base-point free line bundle.
 Indeed, every line bundle $\L$ on $X$ can be made very ample, and hence base-point free, after twisting by a sufficiently high power of $\O_X(n)\in n\cdot\pic(X)$.
-Since the induced map from $X$ to projective space is an immersion, the residue field extensions are trivial, so very ample line bundles are residually separable. \end{remark} \begin{remark} Since $U\to [U/G]$ is a $G$-torsor (so affine) and $[U/G]\to X$ is a coarse space morphism (so is cohomologically affine), we have that $U\to X$ is affine.
-Thus, if $X$ is a variety, then $U$ is a variety as well.
-This shows that (2) implies (1) in Theorem \ref{thm:main-intro}. \end{remark} \begin{proof}[Proof of Theorem \ref{thm:main2}] To show $X$ is a global quotient of a smooth algebraic space by a finite diagonalizable group, by Proposition \ref{prop:quot<->bundle}, it suffices to find a smooth Deligne-Mumford stack $\Y$ with coarse space $X$, and torsion line bundles on $\Y$ such that the stabilizers of $\Y$ act faithfully on the fibers of the direct sum of the line bundles.
+Since the induced map from $X$ to projective space is an immersion, the residue field extensions are trivial, so very ample line bundles are residually separable. \end{remark} \begin{remark} Theorem \ref{thm:main2}, Remark \ref{rmk:v.ample=>res-sep}, and Lemma \ref{lem:quotient=coarse-space}(\ref{item:q-proj->quotients-agree} and \ref{item:algsp->q-proj-var}) show that (\ref{introitem:torus-quot}) implies (\ref{introitem:finite-quot}) in Theorem \ref{thm:main-intro}. \end{remark} \begin{proof}[\ifnotlms Proof \fi of Theorem \ref{thm:main2}] By Proposition \ref{prop:quot<->bundle}, to show $X$ is a global quotient of a smooth algebraic space by a finite diagonalizable group, it suffices to find a smooth Deligne-Mumford stack $\Y$ with coarse space $X$, and torsion line bundles on $\Y$ such that the stabilizers of $\Y$ act faithfully on the fibers of the direct sum of the line bundles.

 By hypothesis, $X=V/H$ where $V$ is a smooth algebraic space and $H$ is a diagonalizable group scheme.
 Properness of the action of $H$ on $V$ is equivalent to the condition that the stack quotient $\X=[V/H]$ is separated.
 By Proposition \ref{prop:quot<->bundle}, there are line bundles $\M_1,\dots,\M_r$ on $\X$ so that the stabilizers of $\X$ at geometric points act faithfully on the fibers of $\M_1\oplus\dots\oplus\M_r$.
 The stabilizers act trivially on $\M_i^{\otimes n}$, so by \cite[Thm 10.3]{Alper:good} there is a line bundle $\K_i$ on $X$ such that